 In my first book, Beauty Restored, I write about my journey to restoration from the rape, struggling with suicide and finding my self-worth.

-I will make sure you know when it comes out in the next couple months.
+I will make sure you know when it comes out.